janderg/janderg/README.md

 - 👋 Hi, I’m @janderg
 - 👀 I’m interested in snorting koks
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on my code from UNIVERSITÄT GÖTTINGEN
-- 📫 How to reach me: -
+- 📫 How to reach me: Dm me 👉👈

 <!---
 janderg/janderg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.